-2.2 Doing it again and again: Dispositions (instead of loops)
+3 Doing it again and again: Dispositions

-Before we look at how human sphexishness is possible we have to get a better idea of what sphexishness is.
-Hofstadter (1986) describes antisphexishness, the opposite of sphexishness, as 'a general sensitivity to patterns', 'an ability to see sameness' (p.
-531), an 'ability to break out of loops of all sorts' (p.
-532) or to 'detect and terminate any and all patterned behavior' (p.
+Hofstadter (1986) describes antisphexishness, the opposite of sphexishness, as "a general sensitivity to patterns", "an ability to see sameness" (p.
+531), an "ability to break out of loops of all sorts" (p.
+532) or to "detect and terminate any and all patterned behavior" (p.
 536 f.; all italics are his).
 But is being stuck in a loop or manifesting a behavioral pattern always bad?
-Only if the behavior in question is to the organism's disadvantage, if it is a "mistake".
+We breathe in and out all the time, and we usually go to bed every night, but these are not in themselves patterns we should break out of.
+Sometimes we do find ourselves in special circumstances where deviating from the pattern is good: we shouldn't breathe while under water, and when there is a deadline to keep, it may be useful to do without sleep for a night.
+So it depends on circumstances whether a certain behavioral pattern should be disrupted or not.
+Breaking out of a loop is important only if the behavior in question is to the organism's disadvantage, if it is a 'mistake' under the circumstances.
 What in the behavior of an organism counts as a mistake?
 And under which circumstances would we expect an organism to be able to break out of a loop?

-In a precursor (von Bülow 2001) of this paper, I have talked about sphexishness in terms of loops, but now I think it's better to use 'disposition' as the basic notion.
+I'll come to these questions in later sections.
+First, what is a 'loop', anyway?
+Instead of trying to analyze the notions of loop or rut, I think it is best to use the concept of disposition to get at what really matters to us when we say that someone is caught in a rut.
 We aren't interested in an organism repeating some behavior because of an unlikely series of accidents; the kind of loop we are interested in is caused by a certain disposition of the organism caught in it.
-Breaking out of a loop is not interesting if it happens purely by chance; we want the organism to break out as a result of some kind of adaptation, of "learning", i.e., of losing the disposition responsible for the loop.
+Breaking out of a loop is not interesting if it happens purely by chance; we want the organism to break out as a result of some kind of adaptation, of 'learning', i.e., of losing the disposition responsible for the loop.